coldwires/coldwires/README.md

 > CLASSIFICATION: PUBLIC · DISTRIBUTION UNRESTRICTED
 > STATUS: ACTIVE · ASSET COOPERATIVE

-Specialist in the acquisition and reactivation of abandoned systems — reverse-engineering closed binaries, recovering lost formats and protocols, and restoring them to operational status.
+Specialist in the acquisition and reactivation of abandoned systems.
+Reverse engineering of closed binaries.
+Recovery of undocumented formats and protocols.
+Custom tooling and server reconstruction built on the recovered specifications.

 ---